Endless-Access-Community/.github/CODE_OF_CONDUCT.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

+### 0. Proactive Redaction

+**Community Impact**: Any content that could pose an immediate risk to the safety of the community, including harmful text or image content.

+**Consequence**: Whenever possible, automated tooling or human review will help determine safe content and proactively redact harmful content before shared with the wider community.

 ### 1. Correction